Neo-Nazism in Russia: Soviet period

 The first reports of neo-Nazi organizations in the Soviet Union appeared in the second half of the 1950s.
-In some cases, participants were attracted primarily by the aesthetics of Nazism (rituals, parades, uniforms, the cult of the beautiful body, and architecture).
-Other organizations were more interested in the ideology of the Nazis, their program, and the figure of Adolf Hitler.
-The formation of neo-Nazism in the USSR dates back to the turn of the 1960s and 1970s, during which time Nazi organizations still preferred to operate in the underground.
+In some cases, participants were primarily attracted by the aesthetics of Nazism (rituals, parades, uniforms, the cult of the body, and architecture).
+Other organizations were more interested in the Nazi ideology and program and Adolf Hitler.
+In 1957, influenced by the Hungarian Revolution of 1956, neo-Nazi activist and dissident Alexey Dobrovolsky founded the Russian National Socialist Party, one of the first Russian neo-Nazi organizations, for which he was imprisoned.
+The emergence of neo-Nazism in the USSR continued in the 1960s and 1970s, during which such organizations still preferred to operate underground.

-In 1970, a text titled Word of the Nation, signed by "Russian patriots" and later determined to have been written by A. M. Ivanov (Skuratov), one of the founders of the Russian Neo-pagan movement and a supporter of the struggle against the so-called "Jewish Christianity", was distributed in samizdat in the USSR.
-It expressed rejection of the liberal-democratic ideas prevalent among some Russian nationalists at the time, and proclaimed as a program the ideas of a strong state and the formation of a new elite.
-To maintain order and combat crime, the program said, the authoritarian government should rely on "people's squads" (an analog of the Black Hundreds), which were not to be subject to any law.
-The author made demands against "infringement of the rights of the Russian people" and "Jewish monopoly in science and culture".
-He also argued against the "biological degeneration of the white race", which he said was a result of the spread of "democratic cosmopolitan ideas" and "accidental hybridization" of human races, and called to remedy these problems by a "national revolution", after which "real Russians by blood and spirit" and others should become the ruling nation in the country.
-A full Russian version of this document was published in the émigré magazine Veche in 1981, where the author wrote about the possibility of the United States becoming "a tool to achieve world black supremacy" and argued that Russia has a special mission to save world civilization.
+In 1970, a text entitled The Word of the Nation was circulated in samizdat in the Soviet Union.
+Signed by "Russian patriots" and later determined to have been written by A. M. Ivanov (Skuratov), one of the founders of the Russian Neo-pagan movement and a supporter of the struggle against the so-called "Jewish Christianity", it expressed rejection of the liberal democratic ideas then prevalent among some Russian nationalists, and proclaimed a new program based on the ideas of a strong state and the formation of a new elite.
+To maintain order and combat crime, the program said, the authoritarian government should rely on extrajudicial "people's militias" (analogous to the Black Hundreds).
+The author demanded a struggle against the "infringement of the rights of the Russian people" and the "Jewish monopoly in science and culture".
+He also argued against the "biological degeneration of the white race", which he said was due to the spread of "democratic cosmopolitan ideas" and "accidental hybridization" of races, and called for a "national revolution", after which "true Russians by blood and spirit" would become the ruling nation.
+The full Russian version of this document was published in the émigré magazine Veche in 1981, where the author wrote about the possibility of the United States turning into "an instrument for achieving global domination by the black race" and argued that Russia has a special mission to save global civilization.

-At the end of 1971, a text titled "Letter to Solzhenitsyn" signed by an individual named Ivan Samolvin was also circulated in samizdat.
-The "letter" talked about the ties of Jews and Freemasons, as well as a conspiracy to seize power over the world.
-The October Revolution is presented as the implementation of these secret plans.
-It is argued that the "true history" of the ancestors of the Russian people is being carefully hidden from the people.
-The letter was written by Valery Emelyanov, also one of the founders of Russian neo-paganism.
-These documents had a significant impact on the development of Russian racism and neo-Nazism.
+In late 1971, a text entitled Letter to Solzhenitsyn, signed by a certain Ivan Samolvin, was also circulated in samizdat.
+The letter spoke of alleged Jewish ties to the Freemasons and a secret conspiracy to seize power over the world.
+The October Revolution was presented as the implementation of these secret plans.
+It was claimed that the "true history" of the ancestors of the Russian people was being carefully concealed from the public.
+The letter was written by Moscow-based Arabist Valery Yemelyanov.
+This document and The Word of the Nation had a significant impact on the development of Russian racism and neo-Nazism.

+Modern Russian neopaganism emerged in the late 1970s and is associated with the anti-Semitic activities of Valery Yemelyanov and Alexey Dobrovolsky.
+However, not all currents of Russian neopaganism (Rodnovery) are associated with neo-Nazism.